Translation done automatically

 Organizations wishing to benefit from this type of grant must therefore first present a general long-term program and then, once they know that the multi-year recognition has been awarded, a detailed program each year by responding to a restricted call.

-This guide was created as part of the annual work plan of the European network IGNet, co-financed by the European Union.
-The content of this guide reflects the views only of the authors and neither the European Commission nor any of its agencies can be held responsible for its content or any use made of it.
-The content of this guide has no official value for the purposes of submitting applications and projects, for which only the official guides of the individual programmes and initiatives are valid.
+This Guide has been produced as part of the annual work plan of the European network IGNet, co-financed by the European Union.
+The content of this guide reflects the views of the authors only, and neither the European Commission nor any of its agencies can be held responsible for its content or any use made of it.
+The content of this guide has no official value for the purposes of submitting applications or projects; only the official guides or calls for proposals for individual programmes and initiatives are valid for these.